Fantasy Baseball: Wade Miley Among Best Week 4 Pitcher Streaming Options

 Wade Miley, LHP, Baltimore Orioles (51 percent owned in Yahoo! leagues)

 Miley is coming off his best start of the year — an eight-inning, 11-strikeout performance against the Cincinnati Reds — and faces a Tampa Bay Rays offense Tuesday that’s tied for the league lead in strikeouts with 214.
-Miley’s history suggests he won’t sustain his early success for long, but this still is an excellent matchup worth pouncing on if the right-hander is available in your league.
+Miley’s history suggests he won’t sustain his early success for long, but this still is an excellent matchup worth pouncing on if the left-hander is available in your league.

 Hector Santiago, LHP, Minnesota Twins (21 percent owned)